119 Blog

 However, outsiders looking in often assume everyone in Hebrew Roots subscribes to all of the same ideas and beliefs.
 This is understandable because denominations such as Baptists, or Pentecostal, by in large, often agree to a certain doctrinal outline.

 In Hebrew Roots we agree that there are some highly alarming beliefs.
 These alarming beliefs are not something that 119 Ministries agrees with.
-Some examples might be the sacred name position, or those that completely discarding Paul’s writings.
+Some examples might be the sacred name position, or those that completely discard Paul’s writings.

 Those particular examples often serve as an accusatory lightning rod in the Hebrew Roots movement and cause much confusion for those attempting to understand what those in Hebrew Roots actually believe.